 Account Number: 31785729

-NOTE: if you use the Past Participant payment option without having done an online course with us previously, we will be obliged to collect the difference between the Past Participant discounted rate and the full course price in an additional payment from you.
+NOTE: if you use the Past Participant payment option without having already done an online course with us, we will be obliged to collect the difference between the Past Participant discounted rate and the full course price in an additional payment from you.
 This will involve increased bank fees for which you will be responsible.

 Camerer, R. and Mader, J. 2012.
 Intercultural Competence in Business English.
 Cornelsen.